Background

 Install the update provided by NVK.

-Other observations
+Other Observations

 SNMP (161/UDP) is open, which is handy, but also exposes a lot of information about the system.
 Evaluate if you really need SNMP to be opened, and close it via firewall rules otherwise.
 My attempts to use the SNMP RCE trick were unsuccessful, which doesn’t mean that it doesn’t work - again, I was on vacation… :)

-Chaining and overall evaluation
+Chaining and Overall Evaluation

 Conclusion